-Jennifer Lockwood-Shabat, Vice President Jennifer provides strategic and programmatic guidance and leadership across the Foundation and oversees the major gifts and development function of the organization.
-She has spent the past 17 years working to improve the lives of low-income and under-served women and girls.
+Jennifer has devoted her entire career to improving the lives of low-income and underserved women and girls.
 Prior to joining The Women’s Foundation, Jennifer served as the Director of Public Policy at the National Family Planning & Reproductive Health Association, where she advocated on behalf of publicly funded family planning clinics and worked to improve access to family planning services for the low-income and uninsured.
-Prior to that, she spent nearly 10 years at Women’s Policy, Inc., where she directed the organization’s policy research and analysis and worked extensively with the Congressional Caucus for Women’s Issues.
-She holds a master’s degree in international policy studies with a concentration in women in development from the Monterey Institute of International Studies and a bachelor’s degree in political science from the University of New Hampshire.
-She serves on the board of the Falls Church-McLean Children’s Center and co-chaired The Women’s Foundation’s 2007 Leadership Awards.
+Before that, she spent 10 years at Women’s Policy, Inc., where she directed the organization’s policy research and analysis and worked extensively with the Congressional Caucus for Women’s Issues.
+In 2013, her efforts were recognized by Capital One and the Washington Mystics when she was named a Community Champion.
+Jennifer currently sits on the Mayor’s State Early Childhood Development Coordinating Committee and is a 2014 Ford Foundation Public Voices Fellow.

 Donna Wiedeman, Executive Assistant to the President In addition to providing administrative support to the President and Board of Directors, Donna is responsible for the day-to-day financial management of The Foundation.
 Donna’s first “real job” as a Girl Scout camp counselor set the tone for a career in the nonprofit arena, working in such varied positions as a child-care worker at a residential treatment center for emotionally disturbed children, a bus driver for slightly less troubled children, general manager for a puppet company, and administrator for a pet-therapy organization.
 She spent 15 years working for In Trust, Inc., an organization that works with trustees and key administrators to improve the governance of graduate theological schools in the U.S. and Canada.
 While there, she provided the administrative support that saw the organization grow from a project of the Lilly Endowment into a 501(c)3 membership organization with multi-faceted educational programs and a broad funding base.
 She came to The Women’s Foundation from Volunteer Alexandria where she was director of operations.
 Donna serves on the Finance Committee of BalletNova, formerly Arlington Center for Dance.

-Virginie Carey, Controller Virginie manages the accounting and finance of the Foundation, supporting the efforts of the programmatic and development teams.
+Virginie Carey, Director of Finance Virginie manages the accounting and finance of the Foundation, supporting the efforts of the programmatic and development teams.
 Before her employment with the Foundation, Virginie spent over 14 years building extensive experience in accounting and finance in the non-profit arena.
 In particular, she was the Budget & Finance Manager with ACDI/VOCA and a Senior Accountant with Counterpart International, two international development NGOs funded by USAID that addressed complex problems related to economic development, food security and nutrition, and effective governance and institutions capacity building.
 Virginie graduated from the George Washington University with an MBA in International Finance and from the Institut de Management International de Paris with a bachelor of science degree.
 Raised both in France and the United States, Virginie has traveled extensively in Europe, Asia, Central Asia, and North Africa.
 She is an active member of her community through her involvement with her children’s school, including having served two terms as PTA vice president and as a chair of the PTA Finance and Audit Committee.
 Virginie lives in Virginia with her husband and two daughters.

-Sylvia Thornton, Office Assistant Sylvia serves as the first point of contact for The Women’s Foundation, greeting guests, managing office logistics and providing administrative support to the staff.
+Sylvia Padilla, Office and Finance Assistant Sylvia serves as the first point of contact for The Women’s Foundation, greeting guests, managing office logistics and providing administrative and finance support to the staff.
 She comes to the Foundation with more than 15 years of clerical experience.
 Sylvia also enjoys fitness and healthy living and is a personal trainer, advising those who are interested in making healthy choices and fitness a part of their lifestyles.
 She has helped three clients lose over 100 pounds and specializes in weight loss, sports performance and women’s training.
 Sylvia was born and raised in Lima, Peru and attended Toulouse Lautrec, where she majored in graphic design.
 She had the opportunity to visit the United States in 1998, fell in love with American culture, and decided to make the US her permanent home.
 She has lived in North Carolina and Northern Virginia.
 She enjoys the outdoors, live music, reading, cooking, and riding the emotional rollercoaster that is life!